The Word Problem for One-relation Monoids: A Survey

 \begin{example} Let $M_2 = \pres{Mon}{a,b,c}{b^2ca = bca b, a^2b = ba^2 c, ac^2 = cb^2a}$.
 Then the left and right graphs of $M_2$ are given below.

 Hence $M_2$ has both left and right cycles.
-We can conclude nothing about the cancellativity of $M_2$ based on these graphs.
-Solving the word problem in this monoid seems to be a somewhat interesting challenge. \end{example}
+We can conclude nothing about the cancellativity of $M_2$ based on these graphs, nor anything about its group-embeddability.
+Solving the word problem in this monoid is left as a potentially somewhat interesting challenge. \end{example}

 \begin{example} Let $M_3 = \pres{Mon}{a,b,c,d}{ab = cd, aeb = ced}$.
 Then the left and right graphs of $M_3$ are

 Hence $M_3$ has both left and right cycles.
 We can conclude nothing about its cancellativity based on these graphs; however, it can be shown that it is simultaneously both cancellative and not group-embeddable (see below). \end{example}